malbiruk/frond/README.md

 - full edit history and checkpoints
 - proper search (by folder/dialogue/branch/message, filtered by tag etc.)

-it’s also fast, and TUI makes it easy to pass file structures or context to the LLM.
+it’s also fast, and TUI makes it easy to pass folder structures, files, or other context to the LLM.

 heavily inspired by zed’s text threads — but zed has no branching or extensive history organization features, and web UIs don’t give you this level of control.